vincentahn/sermo/README.md

 <img src="https://cdn.discordapp.com/attachments/863876583714455553/871922994539294740/unknown.png">

 [Sermo](https://vincentahn.github.io/sermo/) is an interactive website where users can create and alter shapes through the use of a text input.
 Users can create circles, squares, etc. and create "alterations" that can be used to move shapes or change said shapes however they please.
-For example, typing "red" will print out an "alteration" that can be dragged towards a shape and change its color.
+For example, typing "color" will print out an "alteration" that can be dragged towards a shape and change its color.

 ## Functionality & MVPs